 Cubism Photo Booth – Inside or Outside

 Related to previous, place a Cubism Photo Booth at the end of exhibition.
 The booth will be designed as a replica of Picasso’s Brownie camera with cracked lens which inspired him.
 Visitors will take photos which they print and pin to a large wall in the Museum.
+Or a digital wall could be used and a sampling of digital pictures taken could randomly be shown on the wall and internet.

 Also possible to place the booth at a NYC location (Times Square, Madison Square Park, etc.) or outside The Met.